-- Homework should undoubtedly be attempted on the day that it is set. - Homework should not be done late at night when a student will be tired or less focused. - If students have problems in completing homework and there is no one at home who can help them, they should go over their notes, go online to research the topic and/or contact another member of their class for help. - If a student still does not understand, email the teacher that evening to arrange an appointment to see them the next day (in most cases, this will still allow them time to complete the homework within the deadline as it is being first attempted on the day it is set). - If any homework is missed, for any reason, the student is fully responsible for catching up and submitting it to the teacher for the next day. - Homework should not be limited to that set by the teachers.
+- Homework should undoubtedly be attempted on the day that it is set. - Homework should not be done late at night when a student will be tired or less focused. - If students have problems in completing homework and there is no one at home who can help them, they could seek advice from their teachers, go over their notes, go online to research the topic and/or contact another member of their class for help. - If any homework is missed, for any reason, the student is fully responsible for catching up and submitting it to the teacher when appropriate. - Homework should not be limited to that set by the teachers.
 If a unit of work has been completed then students are expected to make revision notes/cards of condensed information (as necessary) in preparation for exams.
 In addition to this, students should be partaking in extra reading for a range of subjects (book lists will be provided by teachers for each subject).

-Checklist for successful study
+Checklist for Successful Study